Kiripiro/Tokenizer/documentation/Documentation.md

 ## Overview

-**Token42** is a custom ERC20 token contract that includes specific functionalities such as rate limiting, secure ownership management, and optimizations for gas efficiency.
-This contract features standard ERC20 methods and a burn mechanism available only to the owner.
+**Token42** is a custom ERC20 token contract that includes specific functionalities such as secure ownership management and optimizations for gas efficiency.
+This contract features standard ERC20 methods and a burn mechanism restricted to the contract owner.
+Additionally, it is compliant with the best security practices and norms as outlined in the [SWC Registry](https://swcregistry.io/).

 ---